 Not all of the photographs employed for humanitarian purposes were originally created with that aim in mind.
-As Christina Twomey has shown, British military officer Willoughby Wallace Hooper’s specific motives for taking photographs of famine victims in southern India in 1876–78 are unclear, though they were part of a photographic study of India.
-What is clear is that they were subsequently appropriated by Indian Famine Relief Committees in England, Scotland, and Australia and reproduced, circulated and sold for fundraising purposes.
+As Christina Twomey has shown, British military officer Willoughby Wallace Hooper’s specific motives for taking photographs of famine victims in southern India in 1876–8 are unclear, though they were part of a photographic study of India.
+What is clear is that they were subsequently appropriated by Indian Famine Relief Committees in England, Scotland, and Australia and reproduced, circulated, and sold for fundraising purposes.
 Twenty years later, F. H. S. Merewether, Reuter’s special famine correspondent, published his Tour through the Famine Districts of India.
 Despite its ostensible purpose to chronicle the Indian Famine of 1899–1901, the book reads like an ethnographic and architectural travelogue.
 While it includes photographic depictions and narrative descriptions of native suffering, these are interspersed with discussions of Merewether’s own personal inconveniences and pleasures on the journey.
-In narrating his visit to “God-forsaken” Banda, for example, he frames his description of his visit to an orphanage of starving children, who had lost their parents and were reduced to “miserable relics of childhood … resembling apes rather than human beings,” with complaints about the discomforts of local transport and reference to his subsequent dinner and “pleasant chat” with a British major who regaled him with an amusing tale of establishing British authority among the locals.
+In narrating his visit to “God-forsaken” Banda, for example, he frames his description of his visit to an orphanage of starving children, who had lost their parents and were reduced to “miserable relics of childhood . . . resembling apes rather than human beings,” with complaints about the discomforts of local transport and reference to his subsequent dinner and “pleasant chat” with a British major who regaled him with an amusing tale of establishing British authority among the locals.
 The construction and flow of Merewether’s narrative is jarring to the modern reader, in part because it is so closely aligned to the genre of ethnographic travel writing.
-His attention to the social and individual effects of starvation is infrequent and episodic: one of many foci, rather than the moral heart of the narrative.
+His attention to the social and individual effects of starvation is infrequent and episodic: one of many foci rather than the moral heart of the narrative.

 Historian James Vernon has argued that photos like Hooper’s and Merewether’s were part of a larger trend in the print media of the period.
 By the mid-nineteenth century, journalists and correspondents increasingly used photographs, eyewitness accounts, and individualized narratives of suffering to report on “hunger” as “news.”
 In the process, they established it as a worrisome “discovery” and “pressing social problem” – in the Empire as well as urban slums at home – that required redress, whether through charitable private aid or state-sponsored action.
 Hooper’s and Merewether’s photos helped to construct the visual trope of “hunger” we have come to recognize through its visible effect on the human body: jutting ribs, bloated bellies, stick-like arms and legs, listless poses, wan and pinched faces, blank direct gazes.